Donkey: In warfare

 During World War I John Simpson Kirkpatrick, a British stretcher bearer serving with the Australian and New Zealand Army Corps, and Richard Alexander "Dick" Henderson of the New Zealand Medical Corps used donkeys to rescue wounded soldiers from the battlefield at Gallipoli.

 According to British food writer Matthew Fort, donkeys were used in the Italian Army.
 The Mountain Fusiliers each had a donkey to carry their gear, and in extreme circumstances the animal could be eaten.

 Donkeys have also been used to carry explosives in conflicts that include the war in Afghanistan and others.
+In 2025 Donkeys were issued to Russian forces participating in the invasion of Ukraine to ferry supplies, with Russian officials stating logistical issues as the reason.

 Care

 Shoeing

 Donkey hooves are more elastic than those of horses, and do not naturally wear down as fast.
 Regular clipping may be required; neglect can lead to permanent damage.
 Working donkeys may need to be shod.
 Donkey shoes are similar to horseshoes, but usually smaller and without toe-clips.